Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 * Adds Material Presets editing capability to the SetUp page
 * Modifies the Automatic Bed Leveling page layout and brightens the mesh values display

+NEW at v0.4.6
+* Overhauls the Automatic Bed Leveling function, to support all of the user's bed_mesh profiles, not just "default"
+* Adds colour-coding of the displayed bed_mesh points, with a user-specifiable threshold for what min/max values are low enough to code as "green".
+      (Defaults to +/- 0.100mm, per the Mainsail HeightMap default settings.
+Which is also 10 times the probing consistency threshold configured for Safe-Z-Home.)

 >> **CAUTION:** The automatic bed-leveling function provided with this firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.

+Coming Soon:
+* Extruder Calibration function (similar to the e-steps calibration function in the Marlin-based CR6Community Firmware)

 ## Compatibility
 This firmware **should** be compatible with any configuration of CR6-SE or CR6-MAX printer, regardless of whether that machine is fully stock or substantially modified.
 (It even includes a manual leveling screen, for those of you who have installed manual bed-leveling wheels.)